-Garlic and diabetes go together.
 Garlic is a plant that just happens to be in the onion group.
 It’s grown and used mainly for the purpose of cooking and has many excellent health benefits.
 The health benefits of raw garlic are endless.
 Garlic has high nutritional value and very low in calories.
-I want to go into great detail about how it benefits you.
+I want to go into great detail about how it garlic helps your blood sugars.

 Diabetes can control you until you make changes to control it naturally.
 Garlic is one of those natural methods.
 Diabetes is so much about what you eat and the lack of exercise.
 So when you get diagnosed as I did, you begin to take steps to not only control your blood sugar, but to reverse and end your diabetes.
 It wasn’t an overnight thing being diagnosed and it it isn’t a “turn off the switch deal” and it’s over.